 Reviewing your practice:questions to consider

-- Do you explicitly model, teach and provide resources and use displays to aid children’s understanding and competency of all of the following writing processes: idea generation, planning, drafting, revising, editing and importantly publishing?
+- How do you explicitly model, teach and provide resources and use displays to aid children’s understanding and competency of all of the following writing processes: idea generation, planning, drafting, revising, editing and importantly publishing?

-- Do you ensure children know the class project’s ultimate goal before splitting it up into ‘chunks’ or sub-process goals?
+- How do you ensure children know the class project’s ultimate goal before splitting it up into ‘chunks’ or sub-process goals?

-- Do you build on what children already know and have practiced to increase their levels of independence and personal mastery of the writing processes?
+- How do you build on what children already know and have practiced to increase their levels of independence and personal mastery of the writing processes?

-- Do you provide writerly advice and strategies during the lesson that are clearly linked to any process-writing goal set?
+- How do you provide writerly advice and strategies during the lesson that are clearly linked to the process-writing goal set?

-- Do you check that children know which writing-process they have undertaken in the lesson and what process will likely come next?
+- How do you check that children know which writing process they have undertaken in a lesson and what process will likely come next?

 - Once experienced enough, do you allow children more freedom to personalise their approach and to choose the pace in which they complete the different writing processes?

 Examples from the classroom

 - eBook: No more: ‘I don’t know what to write’ Lessons that help children generate great writing ideas for 3-11 year olds [LINK]